Where can a chemistry/industrial chemistry student do industrial training in Nigeria?

 Chemistry as a science is an essential pivot to science and technological development and therefore of national growth and attendant contribution to human welfare, health and progress.

 The degree programmes are planned to present chemistry in a clear, down-to-earth manner that emphasizes the general principles of chemistry and blend this with practical examples which can be applied for human benefits or harm and assure our graduates of employment opportunities or an environment whereby they could be creative and seek self-employment.

 Branches of Chemistry

-- Organic Chemistry: The study of carbon and its compounds; the study of the chemistry of life
+- Organic Chemistry: The study of carbon and its compounds.

 - Inorganic Chemistry: The study of compounds not covered by organic chemistry; the study of inorganic compounds, or compounds that don’t contain a C-H bond (many inorganic compounds contain metals).